anu-0035/Digital-Clock/README.md

 # Digital-Clock
- A simple  app that displays the current time and date  updating every second.
+ A simple  app that displays the current time and date  updating every second using tkinter library.

 # Tkinter